BYU-Idaho values suggestions and ideas that can improve the university.

 Activity: Patterns of Zion

-President Clark gives seven patterns of Zion connected to each of the three characteristics of Zion.
-Create a poster for each of the principles of Zion-unity, pure in heart, and no poor among them.
-Write or type word strips for each of the patterns and give to members of the group.
-Have them take turns attaching (with tape or putty) the pattern to one of the three characteristics of Zion and explain why they feel that pattern represents that characteristic of Zion.
+According to Moses 7:18, Zion is characterized by unity, righteousness (i.e., pure in heart), and an absence of the poor.
+President Clark connected seven patterns to each of these three characteristics of Zion.
+Write or type word strips for each of the seven patterns and distribute them to members of the group.
+Take turns attaching the patterns (with tape or putty) to each of the three characteristics of Zion and explain why that pattern reflects the characteristic.

 Pure in Heart3.
 Obedience to God